 JML is hiring!
-We’re looking for two exceptional lawyers to join our construction and family law practice areas.
+We’re looking for an exceptional lawyer to join our construction law practice area.
 For details, click here.

 In August 2016, Bill Veenstra took office as Vice President of the Canadian Bar Association, BC Branch.